 The increase in applications for DoLS occurred following the Supreme Court’s decision on deprivation of liberty in the Cheshire West case which widened the threshold for what is considered a deprivation of liberty.

 Since 2015/16 there has been a steady increase in the number applications sent to Lambeth as Supervisory Body.
 The Lambeth DoLS Service has therefore remained under high pressure in an attempt to cope with the number of referrals it is receiving.
-It has not been able to meet all the statutory timescales within the current level of demand and the Service remains heavily reliant on sourcing independent Best Interest Assessors to carry out this work.
+Due to the demand, it is not always possible to meet all the statutory timescales.
+This has been an issue across London and the government commissioned a review of the law in this area in 2017.
+Since then, the government has agreed to replace the Deprivation of Liberty Safeguards with a new system known as Liberty Protection Safeguards.
+This new legislation is still being considered by the Houses of Parliament.
+For more information please visit SCIE's website.